luchko/mpl_animationmanager/README.rst

 1. Make sure that PyQt4 or PyQt5 package is installed.
 2. `Download a source <https://github.com/luchko/mpl_animationmanager/archive/master.zip>`_ of the last stable package version.
-3. Copy the ``./mpl_animationmanager/`` package folder into the root directiory of your script.
+3. Copy the ``./mpl_animationmanager/`` package source folder into the root directiory of your script.
 4. Now you can import ``mpl_animationmanager`` module to your sript the same way as it would have been installed.

-You may want to do this for fixing bugs, adding new features, learning how the tool works or just getting a taste of it.
+You may want to do this for fixing bugs, adding new features, integrating the widget into your own PyQt project, learning how the tool works or just getting a taste of it.

 .. _`see API`: